FranklinClintonDev/gta-v-source-code-guide/PS4.md

 - [PS4 SDK 1.200/2.500](https://pixeldrain.com/u/ffVDXJos)
 - A Jailbroken PS4 is required for running the build.
    - You can find tutorials by modded warfare on how to do it.
-   - Before you even try this make sure your PS4 Firmware is 9:00-11:00, maybe even 12:00
+   - Before you even try this make sure your PS4 Firmware is 9:00-11:00, maybe even 12:00 but not recommended

 ## Installing the Toolset